msharris86-amex/Neighbor-analysis/README.md

 3. Target September for campaigns - there is a lull in the summer followed by a peak in Q3.
 Target Campaigns during this time.

-**Additional data to strengthen analysis** revenue/profit from each reservation to determine where to focus actual ratings on the listings actual price on the listing session length on the views, how long is the user spending on each step host data- do they have ratings? mulitle listings?
+**Additional data to strengthen analysis** -revenue/profit from each reservation to determine where to focus -actual ratings on the listings
+-actual price on the listing
+-session length on the views, how long is the user spending on each step -host data- do they have ratings? mulitle listings?
-User demographic data for profiling user lifetime value - repeat bookers when making a reservation when do we have people drop off in the process? any competitor data.
+-User demographic data for profiling
+-user lifetime value - repeat bookers
+-when making a reservation when do we have people drop off in the process?
+-any competitor data.
 Do our conversion rates stack up to theirs?
-Meta Data like a data dictionary that explained all the Variables
+-Meta Data like a data dictionary that explained all the Variables